-- Always peel the skins off your chickpeas (garbanzo beans).
-I know some people dredge them in a bowl of water and let the skins float to the surface, but this NEVER works for me.
-I drain and rinse my beans, then pinch the skins off individually.
+- Peeling chickpeas: I drain and rinse my beans, then pinch the skins off individually.
 They pop right out of the skin.
 Takes a little extra time, but you can put your kids to work or turn on a good movie.
 Having the skins removed will result in a creamier hummus!

 - Use fresh ingredients when possible.
 For this recipe, fresh lemons zested and juiced keep the recipe delicious!

-- Let the hummus sit.
+- Let the hummus sit for richest flavor.
 I prefer a minimum of 4 hours, but overnight is best.
 Don’t get me wrong, you can totally dig into this hummus immediately if you wish, but the flavors meld even more when given the chance to rest.

 - Finally, looking to make a pretty presentation?
 Drizzle an extra tablespoon of olive oil on top and add some extra lemon zest or a few curls of lemon peel.